Find flights

 The average price of all flights from Boston to New Orleans clicked on KAYAK for each day over the last 12 months.

 When flying from Boston to New Orleans, you should consider leaving on a Tuesday and avoid Thursdays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Boston, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Boston to New Orleans?